Advertisement

 Submit Your Application

-Contact Housing Authority of Clackamas County directly at (503) 655-8267 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Housing Authority of Clackamas County portal.
+Applications are free — never pay to apply.

 After You Apply